Fu-Yuxuan-hub/ASUS-TUF-GAMING-B460M-PLUS-HACKINTOSH/README.md

 #### Wireless Card

 - It is recommended to use Broadcom wireless network card to obtain **Better** performance and use native functions about「Apple Ecology」
-  >In macOS Sonoma ，Apple has removed *IO80211FamilyLegacy* which made the Broadcom wireless card no longer available in macOS Sonoma.
+  >In macOS Sonoma ，Apple has removed *IO80211FamilyLegacy*, so the Broadcom wireless card need [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/1077) to recover function.

 ### BIOS Settings